NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

     1. User selects "Remove" button from the edit toolbar and is in remove mode

-    2. If user clics on ball, it is removed from the board, otherwise go back to M1.
+    2. If the user clicks on the ball, it is removed from the board, otherwise go back to M1.

 Postconditions: an existing ball is removed from the playing area